Lost Woods/It’s Easy to Get Lost Here

 2024-25, Interactive Mixed Media Installation

 Lost Woods is an interactive art exhibition exploring the formation of queer identity in adolescence and the continual act of trauma processing in adulthood through children’s forts and video games.
-Through a foray into the incomprehensibility of youthful world-building, Lost Woods presented sites of imaginative possibility and self exploration.
+Through a foray into the incomprehensibility of youthful world-building, Lost Woods/It’s Easy to Get Lost Here presented sites of imaginative possibility and self exploration.

-The first iteration of the project, titled It’s Easy to Get Lost Here took place at Spokane Falls Community College in January 2024.
 These interactive works explored the transformative nature of blanket forts, treehouses, and other makeshift childhood structures.
 The exhibit invited viewers into a series of impermanent constructions that investigated the formation of queer identity in adolescence.

 Within the clubhouse, viewers were invited to play a choose-your-own-adventure video game featuring imagery and narrative from a previous reconstruction of the artist’s childhood home.